Australian Open champion Madison Keys loses in the US Open's first round to Renata Zarazua of Mexico

 “I’m a little bit small in height, so coming in here, it was like: ‘Oh, my God.
 This is huge,’” Zarazua said about the largest stadium in tennis, which holds nearly 24,000 spectators.

-When the match ended with Keys missing ar forehand, Zarazua smiled as wide as possible, held her racket atop her head, then placed a hand over her face.
+When the match ended with Keys missing a forehand, Zarazua smiled as wide as possible, held her racket atop her head, then placed a hand over her face.

 This one certainly was memorable, in part because it did not come easily and lasted 3 hours, 10 minutes.